Bringing discrete-time Langevin splitting methods into agreement with thermodynamics: Discrete-time algorithms

 We seek the discrete-time approximations $r^n$ to the continuous time variables $r$ at times $t_n=t_0+n\,\Delta{t}$, for initial time $t_0$ and the subsequent $n$ steps of discrete time $\Delta{t}$.
 For the harmonic oscillator, $f=-\kappa r$ ($\kappa \ge 0$), which has natural frequency $\Omega_0=\sqrt{\kappa/m}$, and the flat potential given by $\kappa=0$, the desired results are that

 with $\mu=x,y,z$, for any discrete time step $\Delta{t}$.
 These expressions represent the correct Boltzmann distribution in Eq.~(\ref{eq:Boltz}), the correct Einstein diffusion in Eq.~(\ref{eq:Einst}), and the correct drift velocity in Eq.~(\ref{eq:Drift}).
+It is important to emphasize that these three conditions, which are investigated for linear systems, are mutually independent.
+For example, the BBK method \cite{BBK} satisfies Eqs.~((\ref{eq:Einst}) and (\ref{eq:Drift}), while not satisfying Eq.~(\ref{eq:Boltz}), the BAOAB method \cite{LM} satisfies Eq.~(\ref{eq:Boltz}), while not satisfying Eqs.~(\ref{eq:Einst}) and (\ref{eq:Drift}), and the GJF and GJ methods \cite{GJF1,GJ} satisfy all three conditions.
+For nonlinear problems, a method that satisfies Eq.~(\ref{eq:Boltz}), may still deviate from exact Boltzmann statistics, however it is self-evident that a method that is correct in the linear limit is preferable to one that is not.
 As described in Refs.~\cite{GJ} these conditions lead to an exclusive and complete set of stochastic Verlet-type methods that can be identified without explicit representation of an associated discrete-time velocity.
 Discrete-time velocities can subsequently be constructed to yield the correct kinetic response, as has also been demonstrated in Refs.~\cite{2GJ,GJ}.
 The following two subsections give a brief review of the two types of methods that we investigate; first those in the set of GJ methods, which includes GJF, and then the BAOAB method.